graphcore/examples/applications/pytorch/cnns/datasets/README.md

 * `distributed_webdataset.py` Create a repartition of the webdataset for the distributed training.
 * `tfrecord_format.py` Helper functions for TF Record format
 * `raw_imagenet.py` Helper functions for raw ImageNet dataset, which uses bounding boxes too.
+* `augmentation.py` Contains custom augmentations, such as cutmix.

 ### Validate the correctness of the dataset